redux-autoform/redux-autoform/readme.md

 Demo
 ---

 You can check the [online demo here](http://gearz-lab.github.io/redux-autoform/demo.html).
+Don't forget to check out all the **presets**.

 Docs
 ---